 Unlimited Simultaneous Connections and Data

 If you’re gaming on multiple devices (or sharing your VPN account with your family), Surfshark lets you use it on as many devices as you want at the same time.
 There is no data limit either, and it has VPN apps for most popular platforms.
+This makes it a great option for multi-player games: it’s one of the best VPNs for FFXIV.

 While it’s certainly not affordable on a monthly plan, Surfshark’s long-term plans are among the best VPN deals.
 You also get 30 days to change your mind and ask for a refund.